dzklip/RubberDucky/README.md

     * Ledger First:
       * Those Nodes with the most up-to-date Ledger are discovered.
       * One of the Nodes from that List which can communicate with the most other Nodes *and* at least a majority of Nodes is selected.
+  * Availability First is probably cooler because you can't find an up-to-date Node unless you can communicate with it.
   * Ledger "up-to-dateness" in the absence of a Distinguished Leader is simply the index of the Last Distinguished Leader in the Ledger and the number of entries for that Leader.
+  * Therefore the Protocol must Satisfy:
+    * On the Request side:
+      * Communicate "trying to find the correct Distinguished Leader".
+      * From the Node's Ledger communicate the index of the Last Leader and the number of Entries in the Last Leader's record.
+    * On the Response side:
+      * Communicate the identity of the current Distinguished Leader and its index in the Ledger.
+      * From the Responding Node's Ledger communicate the index of Last Leader and the number of Entries in the Last Leader's record.
+    * Conclusion:
+      * If the requesting Node receives a response from a majority of Nodes and it has in every case the most up-to-date Ledger when compared to both the Responding Node and the Responding Node's version of the Distinguished Leader

+# Algorithms — as Derived:
+* A freshly initialized or recovered Node must have configured:
+  * a list of all Nodes.
+* Discover if there is a Distinguished Leader